-It has also now pushed above the 18-month 1.1570 high with next interim resistance at the 1.1815 September 2018 high it had recently pushed somewhat above prior to slipping modestly back below it again, and churning around it in recent trading.
-Much above that there is nothing until the historically prominent 1.2000 area, initially at the 1.1877 one-off June 2010 trading low it already exceeded temporarily on the rally prior to the current setback, with the more prominent 1.2050-1.2100 congestion above.
+It also recently pushed above the 18-month 1.1570 high with next interim resistance at the 1.1815 September 2018 high it had recently pushed somewhat above prior to slipping modestly back below it again, and churning around it in recent trading until recent rallies above it.
+Even though it is back below that area now, if it should strengthen again there is nothing above it until the historically prominent 1.2000 area.
+That means initially at the 1.1877 one-off June 2010 trading low already exceeded temporarily on the rally prior to the recent setback, with the more prominent resistance not until 1.2050-1.2100 congestion above.